drewlesueur/drews-mixins/README.md

 This should be used when you need to be notified when a group of async functions have completed.
 (Like when you have to know when to send an http response.)
 Here is a contrived example of why you would want this.
-You'll have to assume that a bunch of variables exist like 'PhotoAPI' and 'db' for this example.
+You'll have to assume that a bunch of variables exist like `PhotoAPI` and `db` for this example.

     todos =
       photos: (done) ->